jen-aceto/ketryx-github-action/README.md

     test-junit-path: test-results/*.xml
 ```

 Read [this documentation](https://docs.ketryx.com/manuals/man-06-test-management#id-3.4.-associating-automated-tests-with-configuration-items) for details on how to associate Cucumber and JUnit reports with Ketryx configuration items.
+Medical device and SaMD companies using Ketryx can also leverage testing frameworks such as Selenium, Jest, Pytest, and googletest and testing platforms such as TestRail, Tricentis, QTest, Xray Test Management, and Zephyr Test.

 ### Upload CycloneDX JSON files

+Ketryx's automated SBOM generation supports compliance with FDA guidance on medical device cybersecurity.
+Ketryx accepts SBOM formats including SPDX and CycloneDX.

 ```yaml
 - name: Report build to Ketryx